 Dr. Kirsten Matheus is an engineer and economist.
 She has worked in the automotive industry since 2003, and been with BMW since 2009.
 At BMW she is responsible for the strategy for the in-vehicle networking technologies.
 This entails ensuring the availability of suitable in-vehicle networking technologies ahead of time.
 In this context she successfully introduced ethernet as a networking technology into the automotive industry.
 In her opinion, only open standards provide the basis for long-term sustainability of networking technologies.
 She and her former colleague Thomas Königseder describe their experiences, background, and technical concepts behind the use of ethernet in the automotive industry in a book titled “Automotive Ethernet”.
 Her new book, co-authored by her colleague Michael Kaindl, “Automotive High Speed Communication Technologies, SerDes and Ethernet for Sensor and Display Applications”, was published in autumn 2022.

-Request the 2nd AI Automotive Summit brochure and find out the latest topics and ideas that will be shared.
+Request the 2nd AI Automotive Summit recording, brochure, and authorised presentation materials, and find out the latest topics and ideas that were shared during the event.

 Please fill in your e-mail address below and we will process your request in a moment.